asimwe1/rust_chatapp/site/guide/overview.md

 Rocket's main task is to listen for incoming web requests, dispatch the request to the application code, and return a response to the client.
-We call the process that goes from request to response: the _lifecycle_.
-We summarize the lifecycle as the sequence of steps:
+We call the process that goes from request to response the "lifecycle".
+We summarize the lifecycle as the following sequence of steps:

   1. **Routing**

      Rocket parses an incoming HTTP request into native structures that your code operates on indirectly.
-Rocket determines which request handler to invoke by matching against route attributes declared by your application.
+Rocket determines which request handler to invoke by matching against route attributes declared in your application.

   2. **Validation**

-    Rocket validates the incoming request against types and request guards present in the matched route.
+     Rocket validates the incoming request against types and guards present in the matched route.
 If validation fails, Rocket _forwards_ the request to the next matching route or calls an _error handler_.

   3. **Processing**

      The request handler associated with the route is invoked with validated arguments.
-This is the main business logic of the application.
+This is the main business logic of an application.
 Processing completes by returning a `Response`.

   4. **Response**

      The returned `Response` is processed.
 Rocket generates the appropriate HTTP response and sends it to the client.
 This completes the lifecycle.
 Rocket continues listening for requests, restarting the lifecycle for each incoming request.

 The remainder of this section details the _routing_ phase as well as additional components needed for Rocket to begin dispatching requests to request handlers.